Most Premier League Assists: Creative Kings

 The only other two players to reach the century of assists in the Premier League are Wayne Rooney (103) and Frank Lampard (102).
 But Kevin De Bruyne is within sight of this tally.
 He recently overtook Steven Gerrard (92) and former team-mate David Silva (93) before surpassing Dennis Bergkamp’s Premier League assist tally in early October 2022.

-At the time of writing, the Belgian is only five assists off becoming the fifth player to hit 100 in the competition, with the only other current Premier League player near the landmark being Milner (87).
+At the time of writing, the Belgian is only three assists off becoming the fifth player to hit 100 in the competition, with the only other current Premier League player near the landmark being Milner (87).
 Even Milner would accept that age isn’t on his side to reach the century, though.

 If De Bruyne does reach 100 in the Premier League, it’s already out of the question that he’d become the youngest to hit the landmark – Cesc Fàbregas was 29 when he assisted his 100th goal in the English top-flight, which is two years younger than the Manchester City star is now (31).

-Most Premier League Assists for a Club
+Who Has the Most Premier League Assists for a Club?

 Of course, as a one-club man during his career, it’s obvious that Ryan Giggs’ 162 Premier League assists also leads this category, with only Wayne Rooney (93) and David Beckham (80) appearing in the top 10 for Manchester United – but there’s some interesting differences in the rankings.